Parents & Families Parent Orientation

 The Parent Orientation program is created specifically for parents, with input from past participants.
 This program is intended to inform you of important information about services and programs that will help your student succeed at Westmont, and to address transition issues for the student and those who are important in the student’s life.

-The complete schedule for Parent Orientation 2018 will be available soon by downloading the Guidebook app called Westmont Community Guide. (available in iOS, Android and Web platforms).
+The complete schedule for Parent Orientation 2019 is available both online and by downloading the Guidebook app called Westmont Community Guide. (available in iOS, Android and Web platforms).
 This will serve as your primary guide to Parent Orientation and beyond.
 Review the parent schedule and click the + sign to add events and sessions of interest to "my schedule."
 You may also wish to explore the FAQ link and your student's orientation schedule in the guide.
 All parent sessions and events are included in your registration fee.